nf-core/metaboigniter/docs/output.md

 Identification is performed using 4 search engines: Metfrag, CSI:FINGERID, CFM-ID and an internal search engine after various pre-processing steps.

-The results of reading MS2 data, quantification of library, and mapping MS2 to CAMERA are "rdata" files as described in the [quantification](#quantification) section.
+The results of reading MS2 data, quantification of library, and mapping MS2 to CAMERA are `rdata` files as described in the [quantification](#quantification) section.

 The output of the search engines is tab-separated text files that among search engine specific columns include ID of the metabolites, identification scores, parent RT and mz, and the original MS2 file which were used to identify the metabolite.

 ## Final output

-The most important outputs are the results of "process_output" which contains three tabular files, one for the peak table, one for the variable information (including identification etc) and metadata information.
+The most important outputs are the results of `process_output` which contains three tabular files, one for the peak table, one for the variable information (including identification etc) and metadata information.

 * Peak table file: This is a tab-separated file that contains variables in rows and samples in columns.
 It uses . as decimal, and NA for missing values; the table does not contain metadata apart from row and column names; the row and column names are identical to the row names of the sample and variable metadata, respectively (see below)